Platform-OS/platformos-check-vscode/CONTRIBUTING.md

-# Contributing to Theme Check VSCode
+# Contributing to platformOS Check VSCode

 We love receiving pull requests!